therekrab/frc-programming-reference/source/intro_frc/2_3_subsystems.rst

 hardware that the subsystem uses - instead, it only cares about what the subsystem *as a whole* can do.

-Finally, this is a much more declarative style of programming.
-Although we do have to be imperative when we program the inner workings of the subsystem, it becomes easier to deal with *externally* (outside of that class).
+Finally, this is a much more :term:`declarative` style of programming.
+Although we do have to be :term:`imperative` when we program the inner workings of the subsystem, it becomes easier to deal with *externally* (outside of that class).
 Declarative programming is more flexible, because it separates *what* is being done from *how* it is happening.

 How to create a subsystem
 -------------------------